 - Bangor Psychology is 50+ yeas old (born in ‘63), putting it amongst the oldest in the UK.

-- There are many specialist research labs including a 3T MRI scanner, TMS Labs, ECG facilities and a brain anatomy laboratory
+- There are many specialist research labs including a 3T MRI scanner, TMS Labs, EEG facilities and a brain anatomy laboratory

 As an early career researcher with us you will also be trained to teach as part of our extensive professional development curriculum and play a key role in the School's teaching mission.
 This gives you the skills and experiences necessary to pursue a career in academia.